MicrosoftDocs/azure-dev-docs/articles/terraform/configure-vs-code-extension-for-terraform.md

 ### Initialize a Terraform project in Visual Studio Code

-1. From the Explore pane on the left, double-click the `main.tf` file to open it.
+1. From the Explorer pane on the left, double-click the `main.tf` file to open it.

 1. From the **View** menu, select **Command Palette...**.

-1. In the Command Palette text box, enter `Azure Terraform: Init`.
+1. In the Command Palette text box, start entering `Azure Terraform: Init` and select it when it displays.

+1. Follow the prompts to install any dependencies - such as the latest supported version of nodejs.

+1. If this is the first time you're using Cloud Shell with your default Azure subscription, follow the prompts to configure the environment.

+1.

 1. When the confirmation appears to open Cloud Shell, select **OK**.
 (The confirmation dialog might display in the lower right corner.)